From Point Comfort to Fort Monroe: The 400th Anniversary of the African Landing

 400th Anniversary Commemorative Weekend

-A multi-day celebration centered around the First African arrival, including dedication and remembrance ceremonies, gallery exhibits, historical tours, conferences, cultural workshops and a concert featuring Sounds of Blackness.
+A multi-day celebration centered around the First African arrival which included dedication and remembrance ceremonies, gallery exhibits, historical tours, conferences, cultural workshops and a concert featuring Sounds of Blackness.

 August 24, 2019